 Baking soda and baking powder (even aluminum-free baking powder) alter the pH of the stomach and irritate the digestive lining.

-We try to avoid them when possible, which means we make these delicious waffles … and we opt for cookies made without baking powder (I’ll be sharing some recipes soon), we check cereal ingredients, and we eat ice cream cake (recipe from New Measure Weight Loss Program) for birthdays instead of regular cake.
-[I know, poor us
+We try to avoid them when possible, which means we make these delicious waffles … and we opt for cookies made without baking powder (I’ll be sharing some recipes soon), we check cereal ingredients, and we eat ice cream cake for birthdays instead of regular cake.
+[I know, poor us 😉 ]

 I think it makes a difference in digestive health.